Max Hall (American football): Arizona Cardinals

-After not being selected in the 2010 NFL Draft, Hall signed as an undrafted free agent with the Arizona Cardinals.
+After not being selected in the 2010 NFL draft, Hall signed as an undrafted free agent with the Arizona Cardinals.
 In the preseason, Hall competed with John Skelton, another rookie and a 5th round selection from Fordham, for the third-string quarterback spot behind veterans Derek Anderson and Matt Leinart.
 On September 4, the Cardinals released Leinart and told Hall that he would be the primary backup quarterback behind Anderson for 2010.

 While playing the Atlanta Falcons on September 19, 2010, Hall relieved Anderson, throwing two passes for three yards and one interception.
 In an October 3 game against the San Diego Chargers, Anderson threw two interceptions and was taken out in favor of Hall.
 Hall completed 8 of his 14 passes for 82 yards.

 On October 10, Hall was named the starting quarterback for the Cardinals, and won the first NFL game he started, against the defending Super Bowl champion New Orleans Saints.
 He completed 17 of his 27 passes and passed for 168 yards and 0 touchdowns.
 He also threw 1 interception and fumbled twice.
 The Cardinals won the game 30–20.
 After this performance, Hall was named the Pepsi Rookie of the Week for Week 5.

 On October 31, Hall threw his only career touchdown pass as an NFL quarterback against the Tampa Bay Buccaneers.
 The score came off of a 3-yard pass to Larry Fitzgerald in the first quarter.
 Hall would be pulled in the second quarter though in favor of Derek Anderson.
 Hall would complete 8 of 16 passes passing for 71 yards with two interceptions.

 Hall was waived/injured on August 24, 2011, and was reverted to injured reserve after passing through waivers unclaimed on August 25.

 After being released by the Cardinals, Hall did not play professional football throughout the remainder of 2012.

 Winnipeg Blue Bombers

-On April 8, 2013 the Winnipeg Blue Bombers of the Canadian Football League announced they signed Hall for the 2013 season.
+On April 8, 2013, the Winnipeg Blue Bombers of the Canadian Football League announced they signed Hall for the 2013 season.
 Hall made his first CFL start on August 16, 2013 (Week 8) against the Hamilton Tiger-Cats.
 Hall got the start because of 'poor' play by both Buck Pierce and Justin Goltz.
 He completed 18 of 30 passing attempts for 241 yards with 1 touchdown and 2 interceptions.
 Hall went on to post a 1–8 record as a starter.

 NFL career statistics

 Coaching career

 Hall served as a student assistant coach for BYU in 2012.
-He currently serves as the varsity offensive coordinator at American Leadership Academy High School in Queen Creek, Arizona.
+He served as the varsity offensive coordinator at American Leadership Academy High School in Queen Creek, Arizona until October 2nd, 2025.